 What’s the Difference Between a Casement Window and a Sliding Window?

-Ventilation: If one of the primary goals of your window installation project is to increase the amount of ventilation within your home, a casement window proves to be a wiser choice than a sliding window.
-Despite the fact that casement windows may not appear to open as far, their ability to open outward creates a pathway to bring fresh air into your home.
+If one of the primary goals of your window installation project is to increase the amount of ventilation within your home, a casement window proves to be a wiser choice than a sliding window.
+Even though casement windows may not appear to open as far, their ability to open outward creates a pathway to bring fresh air into your home.
 This is the reason casement windows are often located in the kitchen.

 Go Behind the Scenes on a Twin Cities House Window Installation:

-Exposure to Mother Nature: Since casement windows open outward, the edges can come in contact with rain, snow, and direct sunlight.
+Since casement windows open outward, the edges can encounter rain, snow, and direct sunlight.
 The top edge is particularly vulnerable to weathering.
 To avoid this, windows should quickly be closed in the event of inclement weather.
 Sliding windows are trickier to weatherproof due to the fact the windows are on tracks.